IT Support for Law Firms

 You’ll also want to make sure the vendor isn’t nickel and diming you.
 Some MSPs will require additional fees for even basic IT functions.
 Things to specifically ask your vendor about include:

-- Is adding or removing a user included or do you require an extra fee?
+- Is adding or removing a user included, or do you require an extra fee?

 - What support of our local network and equipment is included in the monthly cost?